dergigi/dergigi.github.io/collections/bitcoin/_posts/2021-12-30-the-freedom-of-value.md

 The value-for-value model flips the traditional payment model on its head.
 Traditionally, enjoyment follows payment.
-In the value-for-value approach, payment follows enjoyment - voluntarily.
+In the value-for-value approach, payment follows enjoyment—voluntarily.

-You are free to listen to the street musician and walk on, but - and this is something that the audience intuitively knows - if you want the music to continue, you should throw a couple of coins into the hat.
+You are free to listen to the street musician and walk on, but—and this is something that the audience intuitively knows—if you want the music to continue, you should throw a couple of coins into the hat.

 <div class="action-buttons">